goauthentik/authentik/website/integrations/services/xen-orchestra/index.md

 The following placeholders will be used:

--   `xenorchestra.company` is the FQDN of the Xen Orchestra instance.
+-   `zenorchestra.company` is the FQDN of the Xen Orchestra instance.
 -   `authentik.company` is the FQDN of the authentik install.

 ## authentik configuration